pendo-io/acme-books-workshop/docs/tasks/step-3.md

 The `<v-card />` component comes from the vuetify component library.
 This is a library full of many building blocks such as buttons, dialogues etc.</br>
 To read more about `<v-card />`, you can look at the [vuetify card component](https://vuetifyjs.com/en/components/cards/) doc.

-On your webpage, you'll currently see the cards contain the title of the book and then 'text' underneath.</br>
+On your webpage, you'll currently see the cards contain the title of the book and then the word 'text' underneath.
+This is because we have provided the `text` property with a value of 'text'.</br>
-We are going to change this file so that the card component displays the page count of the book instead of 'text'.
+We are going to change this so that the card component displays the page count of the book instead of 'text'.

+We are storing all our book information in a [JSON data file](https://www.w3schools.com/js/js_json_intro.asp), `data/books.json`.</br>
-Open the `data/books.json` file and you'll see there's some information for each book, for example:</br>
+Open the file and you'll see there's some information (data in name:value pairs) for each book (ojbect).
+Each object is wrapped in curly braces `{object}`.

+For example:

 ``` json
       {
         "isbn": "1933988673",